wcamarao/pmx/README.md

 # pmx

-Minimalist golang data mapping library for postgres and pgx.
+Golang data mapping library for postgres and pgx.

 ## Install